 Make an approach with the throttle on idle and the speed of 90km/h (49 kt) with flaps position III.
 Approach manoeuvre can be corrected by increasing the engine power.
 Flaps positions within limits according to Art.
 2.2.
-Propeller in "take off" position.
+Propeller in "take off" position (if equipped with in-flight adjustable propeller).